ai4urban/ai4urban.github.io/_posts/2025-02-06-HP2-2nd-workshop.md

 ## Agenda

-Agenda will be released soon.
+Agenda can be found in the following link: [PDF file](/assets/theme/doc/2ndWorkshop-2025-Agenda3.pdf)

 ## Organizing Committee